dirtsimple/postmark/README.md

 This project is still in early development: title and excerpt splitting is not actually implemented, tests are non-existent, and i18n of the CLI output is spotty.
 Future features I hope to include are:

+* Built-in support for tables and other common markdown extensions
 * A `draft` command to create a new post (there's a non-functional stub implementation right now)
 * Templates or prototypes for creating posts of a particular type, either creating the markdown file or as DB defaults
 * Integration with [imposer](https://github.com/dirtsimple/imposer)
+* Exporting existing posts or pages